alvaradoarturo/soccer-stats-database/README.md

 ## Installation
 1. Clone the repository

-bash
-Copy code
 `git clone https://github.com/alvaradoarturo/soccer-stats-database.git
 cd soccer-stats-database`

 2. Install backend dependencies

-bash
-Copy code
 `npm install`

-Configure MySQL Database
+3. Configure MySQL Database

-3. Create a MySQL database named SoccerPlayerProps.
+- Create a MySQL database named SoccerPlayerProps.
 - Import the provided SQL file to create the necessary tables and seed data.

-- Update Database Configuration
+4. Update Database Configuration

-Update the MySQL connection settings in server.js with your MySQL username and password.
+- Update the MySQL connection settings in server.js with your MySQL username and password.

-Start the Backend Server
+5. Start the Backend Server

-bash
-Copy code
-node server.js
+`node server.js`

-Open the Application
+6. Open the Application

-Open index.html in your browser to start using the application.
+- Open index.html in your browser to start using the application.

-Usage
+## Usage
 Adding Players: Navigate to the "Add Player" page, fill out the form, and submit to add a new player to the database.
 Searching Players: Use the search interface to filter players by country, team, position, and sort by goals or assists.
 API Endpoints